Segoe: Segoe UI

-In Windows 8.1, Segoe UI gained Black and Black Italic weights, but only for Latin, Greek and Cyrillic scripts.

-Windows 11 introduced Segoe UI Variable which has display, text, and small faces designed for specific font sizes.
-The glyphs have been redrawn moving away from the humanist design in favour of a more geometric look.

 Characteristics

-Segoe UI is optimized for Vista's default ClearType rendering environment, and it is significantly less legible when ClearType is disabled, except at key user interface sizes (8, 9 and 10 point) where Segoe UI has been hinted for bi-level rendering.
-The standard font size increased to 9 point in Windows Vista to accommodate for better layout and readability for all languages.
+Segoe UI is optimized for its default ClearType rendering environment, and it is significantly less legible when ClearType is disabled, except at key user interface sizes (8, 9 and 10 point) where Segoe UI has been hinted for bi-level rendering.
+The standard font size increased to 9 point to accommodate for better layout and readability for all languages.

-The Windows Vista version of Segoe UI (version 5.00) contains complete Unicode 4.1 coverage for Latin, Greek, Cyrillic and Arabic (Romans only), totaling 2843 glyphs in the regular weight.
+Version 5.00 of Segoe UI contains complete Unicode 4.1 coverage for Latin, Greek, Cyrillic and Arabic (Romans only), totaling 2843 glyphs in the regular weight.

 Segoe UI uses distinct cursive italic script, whereas Frutiger and Helvetica use oblique type for italics.